ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 12.md

 >"But even if he does not, we want you to know, Your Majesty, that we will not serve your gods or worship the image of gold you have set up."

 #### 5. First Principle
+Being steadfast in your beliefs shows the meaning in what you believe.
+This values personal values over corporate expectation.

 ### Response 3: Respond to the Email Privately with some Pushback